shaundai/sampleREADME/README.md

 Add a few paragraphs with a full description of the product's journey, including:

-How long this project took
+-How long this project took

-Purpose of the project (Was this app meant to solve a problem?
+-Purpose of the project (Was this app meant to solve a problem?
 Was this a side project to get a better handle on a programming concept?)

-Whether you worked with a group and what it was like
+-Whether you worked with a group and what it was like

-Being honest about obstacles/challenges you faced and how you overcame them.
+-Being honest about obstacles/challenges you faced and how you overcame them.
 We all have challenges when we're learning something new!

-Bulleted list with other key learnings:
+-Bulleted list with other key learnings:

     * Learning 1
     * Learning 1